Add Custom Server Software or Version

 andrun.sh

-Back in the Dashboard, click on the “Upload Files” button and select and upload the archive.
+In the Dashboard, press the “Upload Files” button and select and upload the archive.

 -

-Once the archive has been uploaded, locate it and click on the 3 dots to its right, then click on “Unarchive”.
+Once the archive has been uploaded, locate it and press the 3 dots to its right, then select “Unarchive”.

 -